ltvprotocol/docs/src/ghost_testnet.md

 ## HodlMyBeer Lending Protocol

 The HodlMyBeer Lending Protocol is a dummy lending system that supports an isolated WETH-to-MAE pool.
-The LST Vault interacts with this protocol to borrow MagicETH tokens and execute leveraged yield strategies.
+The LTV Vault interacts with this protocol to borrow WETH and provide MagicETH as collateral and execute leveraged yield strategies.

 Source code: [HodlMyBeer Lending Protocol](https://github.com/ltvprotocol/ltv_v0/blob/ghost/src/ghost/hodlmybeer/HodlMyBeerLending.sol)